 The mechanisms for storing and retrieving knowledge in artificial intelligence are practical text operations.
 We operate within the strict boundaries of the context window, supplementing the trained knowledge of the model with targeted retrieval, plain text memory summaries, and isolated natural language skills.

 Looking ahead, I anticipate shifts in how we manage these text operations.
 Research into continuous learning suggests models may eventually update their factual knowledge without full retraining cycles.
-I'm also excited in what is call Swarm Knowledge, defining the emerging pattern where independent agents communicate to sentral hubs to exchange knowledge and experience.
+I am also intrigued by what is called Swarm Knowledge, defining the emerging pattern where independent agents communicate to sentral hubs to exchange knowledge and experience.
 Until those approaches mature, I default to simple, readable text files and require a compelling argument before introducing any architectural complexity.